rackerlabs/docs-cloud-identity/api-docs/dev-guide/quickstart-guide.rst

 #.
 Check the :ref:`authentication response <samp-auth-resp>`.

-   -  If the request is successful, use the information in the authentication response to `submit an API request <submit-an-api-request>`.
+   -  If the request is successful, use the information in the authentication response to :ref:`submit an API request <submit-an-api-request>`.

    -  If the request is not successful, review the response message and the following error message descriptions to determine next steps.

-      `400 Invalid request body: unable to parse Auth data.
-Please reviewc XML or JSON formatting.` Review the authentication request for syntax or coding errors.
+      ``400 Invalid request body: unable to parse Auth data.
+Please review XML or JSON formatting``

+        Review the authentication request for syntax or coding errors.
         If you are using cURL, see :ref:`How cURL commands work <how-curl-commands-work>`.

-      `401 Additional authentication credentials required`
+      ``401 Additional authentication credentials required.``

         You are requesting authentication for an account that requires :ref:`multi-factor authentication <multifactor-authenication-ovw>`.
         To complete the authentication process, submit a second **POST tokens** request with the following credentials:

         -  The session ID value returned in the `WWW-Authenticate: OS-MF sessionId` header parameter included in the response to the initial authentication request.

         -  The passcode from the mobile device associated with your user account.

            **Example 1.1.
-Authentication request with multi-factor
+Authentication request with multi-factor authentication credentials**
-             authentication credentials**

              .. code::